preignition/program-user-guide/accessible-data/survey/share/webhook/README.md

     - **Trigger Events**: Select when the webhook should fire (e.g., "Response Completed", "Response Updated").
     - **Status**: Toggle to enable or disable the webhook without deleting it.

+## Advanced Settings

+For custom headers and retry policies, refer to [Advanced Webhook Settings](./advanced.md).

 ## Contents

 This folder contains assets for the survey webhooks section.